- The official requirements can be found on our Bulletin page.

 The Math major requires 64 units.
 (For information on the Honors track, see the Honors Math Major page.)

-- 49 units of math courses all taken for a letter grade (at least 24 must be taken from Stanford).
+- 49 units of Math Department courses all taken for a letter grade (at least 24 must be taken from Stanford).

 - AP Calculus credit can count towards these 49 units

 - Stats 116, Phil 151, and Phil 152 are viewed as Math Department courses and can count towards the 49 units.
 No other courses outside the Math Department can count in this way.
 There are no exceptions to this for any reason.